ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Fly into the colourful city of Porto.
 Depending on your time of arrival, the rest of the day is at leisure to start soaking up the culture of the city

-Porto is a city best explored on foot and today we discover its most famous monuments and some of its hidden secrets on a comprehensive walking tour.
+Take a walking tour to see the city’s most famous monuments this morning.
 After lunch in a traditional taverna, continue to one of Porto’s oldest port cellars, where you will learn all about the wine after which the city is named, and sample three different vintages.

 Head north to the historic town of Guimarães and enjoy a walking tour through its UNESCO listed medieval centre to the castle, known as the birthplace of the kingdom of Portugal, and to the colossal Palace of the Dukes.
 Pause for lunch in one of the city’s medieval squares before continuing to Braga, the religious heart of Portugal, to visit the Bom Jesus do Monte complex.
 Continue to Viana do Castelo, often called the ‘Jewel of the Costa Verde’, to sample the fresh seafood for which the town is famous.